How to Jump a Car Battery without Another Car and Be Free to Drive Comfortably

 Before taking a look at how to jump a car battery without another car, it’s important to know as much as possible about the original process – jump starting your car with the help of another car or vehicle.
 The action required is simple and straightforward.
 You have to find someone who has a car with a healthy car battery, connect the two batteries’ terminals using the jumper cables, and use the good one to charge the depleted one until your car’s engine starts.
 Once you got it started, you can simply use your car’s alternator to bring the battery back to full charge.

-Push Starting the Car
+Push Starting a Car with a Manual Transmission

 The Benefits of Jumping a Car Battery without Another Car